joakim/kay/ideas.md

 ## Learning

 With its simple and flexible syntax, my hope is that this language could be a powerful tool for teaching programming concepts to kids worldwide, true to [the spirit of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/#smalltalkAndChildren).
-It should even be possible to translate its "globals" into other natural languages than English, enabling developers to code in their native language.
+It should even be possible to translate its "globals" into other natural languages than English, enabling people to code in their native language.

 <br/>